peterdemin/seattle-beauty-lounge/source/1-skin/02-light.rst

 --------------

-The wrinkles, acne, aches, and pains treatment modes contain a combination of blue (465nm), red (640nm), and near-infrared (880nm) wavelengths.
+The treatment modes for wrinkles, acne, aches, and pains contain a combination of blue (465nm), red (640nm), and near-infrared (880nm) wavelengths.